Immigration is a core aspect of the United States of America, but it is a complex and often challenging process to legally relocate to this country.

 The Hearing Process

+When you arrive at your master hearing, the immigration judge will begin by explaining your legal rights.
 The judge may also address bond matters during this time.
 Following these preliminary procedures, the hearing moves forward with the government presenting its case for removal, followed by your opportunity to respond through legal representation.

 Presenting Your Defense